zediogoviana/zediogoviana.github.io/content/about.md

 My language of preference is Elixir and I've been using it since 2019.

+On another note, in my free time, I'm a football goalkeeper coach since 2016, and you should check the [Football](/football) tab.

+I'm also a ***wannabe handyman*** that likes to tinker with mostly unuseful stuff around the house/garden, and sometimes they don't turn out that well... (\*\*Insert *"Some times may be good, sometimes maybe sh\*t"* meme.\*\*).
+I've always liked mechanical and analogue objects, and at the moment I own a couple of cool things like a Typewriter from the ~50s, a Turntable from around the same time, and even my day-to-day watch that doesn't have any batteries (and no, it's not a state of the art solar powered smartwatch 😅).
+I still have the passion and the wonder for the digital world, otherwise, I wouldn't be here writing and working as a Software Engineer (and I like to do it), but keeping the balance between *analogue* and *digital* is very important to me.

 Look around the website to discover more things in detail.

 ## Work